philipturner/swift-colab/Documentation/MagicCommands.md

 After running each `%install` command, the Jupyter kernel records each product's location.
 The record stays the same even after switching install locations with `%install-location`.
 During an `%install-swiftpm-import`, it queries each product's file path to link the corresponding `.so` and `.swiftmodule`.

-This command's underlying mechanism is used to inject `JupyterDisplay` into Swift packages.
+A mechanism similar to `%install-swiftpm-import` injects `JupyterDisplay` into Swift packages.
 This module lets external packages seamlessly communicate with the notebook's Jupyter display.
 Use the convention below to conditionally import `MODULE` inside a Swift package.

 ```swift
 #if canImport(JupyterDisplay)